 1. File maintenance.
 A graduate student who is charged with a violation of the

-Student Conduct Code has a file created and maintained by the Office of the Dean of Students.
+Graduate Student Conduct Code has a file created and maintained by the Office of the Dean of Students.
 Files are maintained for five years after the date the graduate student separates from the College.
 Files of graduate students who have been suspended or expelled are maintained indefinitely.

 2. Confidentiality.
 The federal Family Educational Rights and Privacy Act of